-Beauty Q&A: What’s the Difference Between Semi- and Demi-Permanent Hair Dye?April 16, 2020
+Beauty Q&A: What’s the Difference Between Semi- and Demi-Permanent Hair Dye?November 16, 2020

-When it comes to dying your hair (especially when you’re doing it at home), there are a lot of factors to consider.
+When it comes to dyeing your hair (especially when you’re doing it at home), there are a lot of factors to consider.
 There’s the hair color, dye method and even different types of hair dye.
 For example, you’ve probably seen the words “semi-permanent” and “demi-permanent” written on your hair dye box before, but do you know what they mean?
-Ahead, we spoke with George Papanikolas, Matrix Celebrity Stylist, to find out the difference between the two.
+Ahead, we spoke with George Papanikolas, Matrix celebrity stylist, to find out the difference.

 Semi- Versus Demi-Permanent Hair Dye